 - Bear Mt.
 Inn: for AT, SBM, Major Welch & other trails.

-Use these stops on the Short Line bus (NYC-Middletown NY route) from PABT, (212) 736-4700.
-Buses leave early in the morning, returning late in the afternoon from Southfields.
+Use these stops on the Coach USA (NYC-Middletown NY route) from PABT, www.coachusa.com.
+Buses leave in the morning, returning in the afternoon.

 - Suffern: for Suffern-Bear Mountain Trail.

-- Sloatsburg: for Pine Meadow Trail (1 mile roadwalk) & connections to 7-Hills, Reeves Brook & Kakiat Trails, etc.
+- Sloatsburg: for Pine Meadow Trail (one-mile roadwalk) and connections to Seven Hills, Reeves Brook & Kakiat Trails, etc.

 - Southfields: for Nurian Trail & connection to Dunning & other trails.